Fertility in Your 30s and 40s: What Changes (What You Can and Can’t Control)

 • The success of fertility treatments like IVF

 The decline in egg quality accelerates after 35 and becomes more pronounced after 40.
-This is biological reality, but it doesn't mean conception is impossible—it means the odds change.
+This is biological reality, but it doesn't mean conception is impossible, but it means the odds may change.

 Cycle Changes